-We have a business office located in Vancouver, British Columbia.
+We have business offices located in Bothell, Washington and Vancouver, British Columbia.

 On November 19, 2018, we entered into a lease agreement for our office space in Vancouver, British Columbia, which commenced on February 1, 2019, and had a four-year term.
-On December 16, 2022, we entered into an agreement to extend the lease for another twoyear term, which commenced on February 1, 2023.
+On December 16, 2022, we entered into an agreement to extend the lease for another two-year term, which commenced on February 1, 2023.
+On December 9, 2024, we entered into an agreement to extend the lease for another two-year term, which commenced on February 1, 2025.
 Pursuant to this lease, we rent approximately 2,367 square feet of office space.
 The annual rent is approximately \$0.1 million.

 On November 9, 2023, we entered into a lease agreement for our office space in Bothell, Washington, which commenced on March 1, 2024, and had a one-year term.
-The annual rent is approximately \$15,400.
+On October 24, 2024, we entered into an agreement to extend the lease for a six month term, which commenced on March 1, 2025.
+The annual rent is approximately \$15,800.

-We believe that the facility we currently lease is sufficient for our anticipated near-term needs.
+We believe that the facilities we currently lease are sufficient for our anticipated near-term needs.